faizan4devloper/band-landing-page/README.md

 const MainContent = () => {
   const [contentData, setContentData] = useState([]);
   const [openQuestion, setOpenQuestion] = useState(null);

-      // const [userInput, setUserInput] = useState("what are the average class sizes and student-teacher ratios in the local schools?");
+  // New message to send in the query parameter const newMessage = 'what are the average class sizes and student-teacher ratios in the local schools?';

   // Fetch data from API using GET request const fetchData = async () => {
-                const newMessage = 'what are the average class sizes and student-teacher ratios in the local schools?';

     try {
-      const response = await axios.get('https://2kn1kfoouh.execute-api.us-east-1.amazonaws.com/edu/cit-adv2', {
+      // Sending the question as a query parameter const response = await axios.get('https://your-api-gateway-url', {

-                          question: newMessage.text,
+        params: { question: newMessage }, // 'question' is sent as a URL query parameter
         headers: {
           'Content-Type': 'application/json'
-                  },
+        }
       });
       setContentData(response.data); // Assuming the API response is structured as expected } catch (error) {